 What happens when I cancel my policy?

-If you cancel your policy, you and your family members will no longer be able to claim under your policy and your Millionaire Fund will fall away.
+If you cancel your policy, you and your family members will no longer be able to claim under your policy and all benefits will cease.

 What happens if I cancel my policy within 31 days of taking it out?